xenia-sh/jekyll-now/_posts/2018-4-03-Product-client-fit-and-client-behaviour.md

 <p>Here for client 1 product one was bought twice (and with an overlap), and for client 2 product 2 was bought twice (without an overlap).<br />
 <img src="https://lh5.googleusercontent.com/rWGAjRaeEeRPsXgn0NNXpzBrnkz76NvfGUhCzSplcUpiWLRy48t1XMhGwG4zDqQV9aj0yWBqX1-j29Ann-XfLLfDwaGJEmAjDShW17vGnORx1qK4GiMFkHk1SpO0hHEcjH8IwwZS" style="height:115px; width:355px" /><br />
 In SQL it&rsquo;s possible to count the times client bought and dropped a particular product and if both/either were more than once, tag the client as &ldquo;multiple user&rdquo; as a separate feature in the dataset.<br />
-Also, it&rsquo;s obviously worth paying attention to periods which are used for prediction - if the december is predicted, it makes more sense to predict it with december data rather then with the whole year data, for instance.</font></p>
+Also, it&rsquo;s obviously worth paying attention to periods which are used for prediction - if the december is predicted, it makes more sense to predict it with december data rather then with the whole year data, for instance.

+<p>Some code can be found <a href="https://github.com/xenia-sh/product_client_fit">here</a>.</p></font></p>